Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/experience-platform-extension/README.md

 ### Datastreams

-Select the `Datastream` from the drop-down list, or if no datastream was previously created, see [Configure datastreams](../../getting-started/configure-datastreams.md).
+If no datastream was previously created, see [Configure datastreams](../../getting-started/configure-datastreams.md) before moving to the next step.

-If you want to use different datastreams per environment, select the desired ones from the corresponding drop-down lists.
+You may configure only the required datastream for the production environment, and by default the staging and development environments will use the same datastream.
+Alternatively, if you want to use different datastreams per each environment, select the desired ones from the corresponding drop-down lists.

 {% hint style="info" %}
 If your organization uses multiple sandboxes, select the **Sandbox** first, then select the **Datastream** for each environment.